A beautiful young woman is transformed by a tattoo into an alluring, seductive woman.

 Date

-*There will be a talkback after each performance.
+*There will be a talkback after the performance on Saturday, 4 October.

 Running Time